 validate_password component.
 The

-validate_password plugin is deprecated and
+validate_password plugin is deprecated;

-will be removed in a future version of MySQL.
+expect it to be removed in a future version of MySQL.

 MySQL installations that currently use the